NPennanen/VectorBender/README.md

 # ![create pairs layers](resources/icon.png) ![create pairs layers](resources/icon.png) ![create pairs layers](resources/icon.png) VectorBender ![create pairs layers](resources/icon.png) ![create pairs layers](resources/icon.png) ![create pairs layers](resources/icon.png)

 VectorBender is an __EXPERIMENTAL__ QGIS Python plugin allowing to transform vector layers to match another geometry.
-Depening on the number of input points defined, the plugin chooses on of the three transformation types : translation, uniform, or bending.
+Depending on the number of input points defined, the plugin chooses one of the three transformation types : translation, uniform, or bending.

-The first two allow for quick alignement of non georeferenced data, where as the third allows to match data that has complex non-uniform and non-linear deformations (historical maps, hand drawn sketches, poorly digitized layers...).
+The first two allow for quick alignment of non georeferenced data, where as the third allows to match data that has complex non-uniform and non-linear deformations (historical maps, hand drawn sketches, poorly digitized layers...).

 [Have a look at version 0.1 presentation video !](https://vimeo.com/96142479)